paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-050-agricultural-credit.md

 <a id="section-2009aa-3"></a>
 ## § 2009aa–3.
 Economic and community development grants
-**(a) In general** The Authority may approve grants to States and public and nonprofit entities for projects, approved in accordance with [section 2009aa–8 of this title](./chapter-050-agricultural-credit.md#section-2009aa-8)—
+**(a) In general** The Authority may approve grants to States, Indian Tribes, and public and nonprofit entities for projects, approved in accordance with [section 2009aa–8 of this title](./chapter-050-agricultural-credit.md#section-2009aa-8)—

-(1) to develop the transportation infrastructure of the region for the purpose of facilitating economic development in the region (except that grants for this purpose may only be made to a State or local government);
+(1) to develop the transportation infrastructure of the region for the purpose of facilitating economic development in the region (except that grants for this purpose may only be made to a State, Tribal, or local government);

 (2) to assist the region in obtaining the job training, employment-related education, and business development (with an emphasis on entrepreneurship) that are needed to build and maintain strong local economies;